 But I don’t tell anyone to copy what we do because what works on our farm might not work on yours!
 Simply trying to copy someone else’s management without understanding what goats need is not a good strategy.
 This is why I don’t have a checklist of how to raise goats.
 Instead, I educate and inform readers and viewers about what goats need and how your farm may or may not be able to provide that for them naturally.

 You can do it too!

 It was a true fish-out-of-water experience as we tried and failed at many things.
 But we were determined and refused to give up.
 As we figured things out, people started asking me to teach them things, such as how to make soap or cheese.
 The requests became so numerous that I decided to start teaching classes on the farm.
 Then I started speaking in other places, including the very first Mother Earth News Fair in Pennsylvania in 2010.
-Since then, I’ve spoken at nine of them, as well as many other homesteading and sustainability events across the US and Canada.
+Since then, I’ve spoken at about 20 of them, as well as many other homesteading and sustainability events across the US and Canada.

 I started writing books, as well as this blog.
 I always say, “I made all the mistakes so you don’t have to,” and I’m only half-joking about that.
 Luckily since I’ve started writing and speaking, plenty of people have shared their successes and failures with me, so I know that I didn’t actually make all the mistakes.
 It only feels like it sometimes.

 I always say that if we can do this, anyone can, and I’m not joking.
 Our livestock experience consisted of caring for two cats and a poodle when we moved out here, but from reading books, finding mentors, trying, and making mistakes, we’ve learned to do everything we do today.
 If you’d like to know more about our homestead, visit our website, Antiquity Oaks.